How To Recognize Lead and Asbestos In Your Home

 What is asbestos and how was it used in home renovations?

 Asbestos was commonly used in the construction of homes between 1940-1970.
-However, it was later learned that prolonged exposure to this naturally occurring mineral fiber, which is not identifiable without a microscope and can be easily inhaled, causes lung disease as well as lung cancer.
+However, it was later learned that prolonged exposure to this naturally occurring mineral fibre, which is not identifiable without a microscope and can be easily inhaled, causes lung disease as well as lung cancer.
 In homes built before 1975, asbestos can be found in several household spaces and materials, including but not limited to: thermal insulation, attic insulation, vinyl floor tiles, some forms of linoleum, window caulking and glazing, plaster, fiber cement siding, roofing materials, some forms of textured paint as well as products designed for resistance to intense heat.

 Unfortunately, there is no way to tell if a product contains asbestos just by looking at it.
 Products containing asbestos that are not deteriorating may not be releasing fibres.
 However, if the material is showing signs of damage, tears, cracks or water damage, it is important to talk to a professional.
 Also, avoid touching the product as you may unintentionally release fibres into the air.